ulivz/PrivateGPT-app/README.md

 # PrivateGPT App

-This repository contains a FastAPI backend and Streamlit app for PrivateGPT, an application powered by the GPT-4 model.
-The PrivateGPT App provides an interface to embed and retrieve documents using a language model and an embeddings-based retrieval system.
+This repository contains a FastAPI backend and Streamlit app for PrivateGPT, an application built by [imartinez](https://github.com/imartinez).
+The PrivateGPT App provides an interface to privateGPT, with options to embed and retrieve documents using a language model and an embeddings-based retrieval system.
+All data remains local.

 ## Requirements